The National Capital Judging Center is Located at the National Arboretum in North East Washington DC on

 and continues until all plants have been evaluated.
 Plant entries are accepted until 1:30 PM.

-Accredited Judges all participate in the continued education at our judging center.
-Topics include a wide
+Judges and Accredited Judges all participate in the continued education at our judging center.
+Topics include a

-variety of orchid genera, judging procedures, and A.O.S. business.
-All are welcome to come and observe the
+wide variety of orchid genera, judging procedures, and A.O.S. business.
+All are welcome to come and

 During the June and November Judging sessions, the center conducts it's semi-annual business/personnel